 Integrating the campaign

-B is a bank account that comes with and app to help millennials better manage their money.
+B is a bank account that comes with an app to help millennials better manage their money.
 We quickly identified that just promoting this core benefit wouldn’t be enough.
-We learned that not everyone is necessarily aware of their need to better manage their money and what doing so could mean for them.
+We learned that not everyone is necessarily aware they need to manage their money better and what doing so could mean for them.
 So we devised a display and social advertising campaign that focused on millennial lifestyles and how simple adjustments to how they spend and save could mean they get to enjoy those lifestyles even more.
-We carried the themes onto a new search-optimised website designed to expand on the advertising provocations and to draw user into an intuitive and easy application process.
-In everything we did, we stripped out as much of the usual bank jargon as was allowed and employed a visual style and tone of voice not previously seen in the sector.
+We carried the themes onto a new search-optimised website designed to expand on the advertising provocations and to draw users into an intuitive and easy application process.
+We stripped out as much of the usual bank jargon as was allowed and employed a visual style and tone of voice that hadn't been seen before in the sector.
 The results were impressive.

 Our SEO campaign delivered 1st position for the letter ‘B’ within a couple of weeks of launching and nearly 14,000 visitors to the site (370% ahead of target), while our social campaign delivered over 30,000 visitors to the site (11% ahead of target).
 A whopping 63% of new to brand customers were under 35, compared to 19% for the Clydesdale and Yorkshire brands.